 PAdES-BES/-EPES

-As has been seen in the previous section, time stamping is a method for prove that a data set existed before a given time and that none of these data has been modified since then.
+As seen in the previous section, time stamping is a method for prove that a data set existed before a given time and that none of this data has been modified since.

-The Time Stamp is a signature of a Time Sealing Authority (TSA), which acts as third part of confidence attesting to the existence of such electronic data on a specific date and time.
+The Time Stamp is a signature of a Time Stamping Authority (TSA), which acts as third part of trust Testifying to the existence of such electronic data at a specific date and time.

-Time stamping provides added value to the use of digital signatures, as the signature alone does not provide any information about the time of creation of the signature, and in the event that the signatory included it, this would have been provided by one of the parties, when it is advisable that the timestamp be provided by a third part of confidence.
+Time stamping provides added value to the use of digital signature, since the signature alone does not provide any information about the moment of creation of the signature, and if the signer included it, it would have been provided by one of the parties, when it is advisable that the timestamp be provided by A third part of trust.

-Since the Time Stamp is a signature made with the electronic certificate of the Sealing Authority, when that certificate expires, the seal and therefore the signature cease to be valid.
+Since the Time Stamp is a signature made with the electronic certificate of the Sealing Authority, when that certificate expires, the stamp and, therefore, the signature are no longer valid.

-Therefore, before the TSA certificate expires it is necessary resellar or re-apply the Temporary Stamp to maintain the temporary validity of the signature.
+Therefore, before the TSA certificate expires it is necessary reseal or reapply the Time Stamp to maintain the temporary validity of the signature.